zitadel/zitadel-examples/java/spring-boot/README.md

-Zitadel Example Project with Spring Boot and Spring Security
+ZITADEL Example Project with Spring Boot and Spring Security
 ----

-This example contains two Spring Boot Apps (`app` and `api`) which use the [Zitadel](https://zitadel.ch/) IdP as OpenID Provider.
+This example contains two Spring Boot Apps (`app` and `api`) which use the [ZITADEL](https://zitadel.ch/) IdP as OpenID Provider.
-The app `web` uses the internal OAuth2 access token (opaque token) provided by Zitadel to access the `api` which acts as a OAuth2 resource server.
+The app `web` uses the internal OAuth2 access token (opaque token) provided by ZITADEL to access the `api` which acts as a OAuth2 resource server.

 # Features
 - OpenID Connect based Login